Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

 \section{Results and Analysis}

-In this section, we present the results and findings of our extensive team-based user experiments.
-We recruited 32 participants (female: 9 and male: 23) for 16 teams and conducted the experiments to validate the proposed AWAC, as shown in Fig. \ref{fig:all_teams_study}.
-The participants had an age range of 18 to 34 (\textit{Mean}=23.81, \textit{S.D.}=4.17) and had no prior experience performing the designed CCTV monitoring task and satisfied the requirements for our user experiment.
-They performed one dummy task in the beginning to become familiar with our CCTV monitoring task and then performed the eight tasks.
-The overall experiment tasks took about 90 minutes to complete, from Task A to Task H.

-Table \ref{tab:standized_results} shows the normalized team performance (or obtained mission scores) of all the teams.
+In this section, we present the findings from our exploratory research.
+The user experiment is a team-based user study involving two human operators and MRS. The main objective of this experiment is to investigate the effect of the proposed AWAC on team performance and to find optimal workload allocation strategies by comparing with various task allocation strategies.
+Therefore, we adjusted a significance level of $\alpha$ to $.10$ for statistical analysis, which can provide valuable insights for future research regarding MH-MR teams.
+Table \ref*{tab:standized_results_a} and Table \ref*{tab:all_anova_restuls_b} on Appendix \ref*{apx:tables} show the normalized team performance (or obtained mission scores) of all the teams.
 We normalized the raw team performance ($P$) by dividing it by the mean of the team performance ($\mu$); $P_{norm} = P/\mu$, in order to create standards and transform data taken from different teams into a consistent format.